-They say it’s growing (it’s been growing over the last decade as an FYI on coaching trends, and it is still predicted to grow).
+They say it’s consistently been growing (it’s been growing over the last decade as an FYI on coaching trends, and it is still predicted to grow).

 Here’s a helpful quote from IBIS World re: their prediction that the coaching industry will continue to grow: “Although growth in the overall economy will lessen the need for industry services to a degree, continued struggles along numerous segments of the economy, coupled with higher disposable income as a whole, will increase demand.
 Therefore, industry revenue is forecast to grow…”

-So long story short, even if we do experience some economic struggles, there is still growth in the forecast for the coaching industry in 2020 and beyond.
+So long story short, even if we do experience some economic struggles, there is still growth in the forecast for the coaching industry as we get deeper into the roaring 20’s.
 That’s great news for us!

 Here’s the big bottom line: Anecdotal evidence, search evidence, and professional “We’ve really dug into this” evidence are all pointing the same way – the life coach industry is still growing.
 The future, for now, is positive.